XENONnT/strax_auxiliary_files/README.md

 # strax_auxiliary_files
 [![Pytest](https://github.com/XENONnT/strax_auxiliary_files/actions/workflows/test_package.yml/badge.svg)](https://github.com/XENONnT/strax_auxiliary_files/actions/workflows/test_package.yml)

-Files needed for running strax on XENON data
+Public files needed for running strax on XENON data.
+This e.g. contains testing and dummy files.

 # How to use
 Before if uploading any data please update the table below with a short description of the file and preferably a link to a wiki note where it is discussed.a